 I love Italian cuisine, and I love to inspire it in the kitchen.
 I emphasize all the time that I like to combine opposing flavors.
-Prosciutto e Melone Pinwheels is the combination of ham and melon is really inspired by the ancient Greek period, where it was customary to combine salty and sweet, cold and hot, or wet and dry.
+Prosciutto e Melone Pinwheels is a combination of ham and melon that is really inspired by the ancient Greek period, where it was customary to combine salty and sweet, cold and hot, or wet and dry.
 A sweet, juicy melon with a delicate, salty, and characteristic taste of Parma ham reflects this tradition.
 I combined it a bit with the flavors of South America to break the taste even more.

 How to choose the best ingredients for Prosciutto e Melone Pinwheels

-Avocado: the avocado must be ripe but not overripe.
+Avocado: The avocado must be ripe but not overripe.
 When the avocado is ready to eat, it has slightly soft skin.
 The center is vividly green and has no brown discoloration.

 Explore these tantalizing snack options

-Tortilla Pinwheels with Smoked Salmon and Honey Mustard Sauce Well-known flavors are encased in small tortilla discs.
+Tortilla Pinwheels with Smoked Salmon and Honey Mustard Sauce.
+Well-known flavors are encased in small tortilla discs.
 The perfect dish for a party or work lunch!

 Prosciutto e Melone pinwheels